Yash-Sojitra-sys/JKconstruction/INTEGRATION_GUIDE.md

-# JKC Construction - Backend Integration Complete
+# JKC Construction - Backend Integration# 🔗 Connect Backend with Vercel - Complete Guide

-## 🎉 Integration Summary

 The JKC Construction website has been successfully connected to a Node.js/Express backend with the following features: